Gerd-Helge Vogel

 Gerd-Helge Vogel (born 18 April 1951) is a German art historian.

 Life

-Vogel was born in Zwickau (Saxony) and grew up as the son of the dentist Helmut Vogel and his wife Lisa, née Leupold, in Hartenstein in the Erzgebirge.
+Vogel was born in Zwickau, Saxony and grew up as the son of the dentist Helmut Vogel and his wife Lisa, née Leupold, in Hartenstein in the Ore Mountains.
 From 1966 to 1970 he visited the Extended Secondary School (EOS) in Aue in Saxony, where he simultaneously completed vocational training as a lathe operator in the Blema company.
 After the Abitur in 1970, even before taking up his studies of Art history and Niederlandistik at the Humboldt-Universität zu Berlin, he did (HUB) will complete eighteen months of basic military service as part of compulsory military service.
 In 1976 he completed his studies with the professors Peter H. Feist and Harald Olbrich with the diploma.